 There is a need to initiate the development of an integrated model covering the whole presmolt and smolt phase with main focus on survival.

 5. Summary of comments and conclusions:

-This section summarizes the comments and conclusions from the review (numbers in parenthesis indicate the sections in which the conclusions appear in the report):
+This section summarizes the comments and conclusions from the report; the numbering indicates the section number of the comment in the report: